AdobeDocs/analytics.en/help/components/dimensions/browser-height.md

 The 'Browser height - bucketed' [dimension](overview.md) shows the height of the browser window, classified into predefined groups.
 This dimension is useful when you want to understand where the "fold" is on your site to visitors.
 Understanding where your fold is can allow you to optimize content for viewing.

-This dimension is different than screen height.
+This dimension is different from screen height.
 Browser height is the number of pixels within the viewable browser space, while screen height is the height of the entire monitor in pixels.
 If you would like to see the difference between these two variables on your own machine, open the browser console (F12 on most browsers) and copy + paste the following code into the console:

 ```javascript
 "Browser height: " + window.innerHeight + " pixels\nScreen height: " + screen.height + " pixels";